-Dr. Slutske is a Professor in the Department of Family Medicine and Community Health and a UW-CTRI investigator at the University of Wisconsin School of Medicine and Public Health.
+Dr. Wendy Slutske is a Professor of Medicine with Tenure in the University of Wisconsin Department of Family Medicine and Community Health, and a UW-CTRI investigator at the UW School of Medicine and Public Health.
 She has been conducting epidemiologic and behavioral genetic research on addictive disorders for nearly 30 years.

 The lion’s share of her career has been devoted to studying alcohol use disorder and disordered gambling, but she has also conducted research on the misuse of tobacco, cannabis, and illicit drugs.
 Her research has focused primarily on: